Skip to main content

 Michael Brill introduces the next batch of documents from the Saddam Files Collection, donated to the Wilson Center by author Steve Coll.

 This installment of the Saddam Files introduces nearly 300 pages of original Arabic documents that were captured during the 2003 Iraq War and accompanying English translations, along with the transcripts and translations for ten audio tapes of Saddam Hussein’s meetings.
 These disparate materials were organized and consolidated into twenty files that were part of the archive previously available at the Conflict Records Research Center.
-Part of the archive was obtained by Reporters Committee for the Free Press and Steve Coll in a settlement with the US Department of Defense and later donated by Coll to the Wilson Center’s History and Public Policy Program.
+Part of the archive was obtained by Reporters Committee for Freedom of the Press and Steve Coll in a settlement with the US Department of Defense and later donated by Coll to the Wilson Center’s History and Public Policy Program.

 Chemical Warfare